vipulnaik/diet-exercise-health/events/2024/2024-09-27-onward-minor-inflammation-of-lower-neck.md

 given that it had been bandaged (with brief breaks) for the past 3.5 days.

+## 2024-10-04

+I took the water block flex bandage off at around 9:10 PM.

+I can see an imprint of the active portion of the bandage.
+Also, the area of the bite-like cut now seems more healed, with white stuff on top.
+Removing the bandage has raised my sensation in the area, so it's suggesting I need to re-bandage it after waiting a little while to get the surrounding skin to breathe.

+I applied vaseline over the area.

 ## Muscle strain as a potential explanation

 Currently, the most likely potential explanation is that in the last